 Non-response errors result when respondents refuse to answer, are unable to respond or are too late in reporting.
 Missing data items are imputed for partial and total non-responses.

 Since this statistical activity is a census and all non-response has been imputed, the sampling error is zero (0) which give a CV of zero (0).
 To take into account that imputation has occurred, both the sampling error (which is 0 for every estimate) and the non-response rate are combined into one quality rating code for each estimate.
-This code uses letters that range from A to E where A means the estimate is of excellent quality and E means it is to be used with caution.
+This code uses letters A, B, C and E where A means the estimate is of excellent quality and E means it is to be used with caution.

 A: excellent data quality (CV is 0 and non-response rate is 10% or lower)

 B: very good data quality (CV is 0 and non-response rate is 10.01% to 33%)